Writing tools

 Background

-The tutorial offers a detailed guide on using R, RStudio, and GitHub for collaborative manuscript writing and management, covering aspects from software installation, through manuscript creation and editing, to publishing and sharing via GitHub Pages.
+This tutorial provides a step-by-step guide to using R, RStudio, GitHub, and GitHub Desktop for collaborative manuscript development.
+These tools enable version control, streamline teamwork, and enhance documentation throughout the research and writing process.
 Additionally, it introduces various supplementary resources, including LaTex, TablesGenerator, and Zotero, to further assist and streamline the research and writing processes.

 Important